truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 accounts), no craftsman ever makes errors.
 It is when his knowledge fails him that he makes an error, and, in virtue of the fact that he made that error, he is no craftsman.
-No craftsman, wise man, or ruler makes an error (a) at the moment when he is ruling, even though everyone will say that physician or a ruler makes errors.
+No craftsman, wise man, or ruler makes an error at the moment when he is ruling, even though everyone will say that a physician or a ruler makes errors.
 It is in this loose way that you must also take the answer I gave just now.
 But the most precise answer is this: a ruler,